This newly built fire station provides modern amenities to enhance the City of Oak Creek's emergency response.

-The two-story brick/stone station has a 4 drive-thru bay, and partial basement for mechanicals.
-Supporting the battalion chief and nine personnel, the station garage holds the chief’s car, paramedic unit, engine ladder, and a reserve Emergency Medical Services (EMS) unit all having Emergency Vehicle Preemption (EVP) (the city is 95% covered with EVP).
-The site also houses the critical hub for the city’s fiber optic network as well as the components for radio systems.
+The two-story brick and stone station has four drive-through bays and a partial basement for the building’s mechanical infrastructure.
+Supporting the battalion chief and nine personnel, the station garage holds the chief’s car, paramedic unit, engine ladder, and a reserve Emergency Medical Services (EMS) unit, all having Emergency Vehicle Preemption (EVP).
+The site also houses a critical fiber optic network hub and radio system components.

-The Oak Creek Fire Station also features an in-floor heating system, epoxy floors, training features in the stairwell, two phase Locution alerting system, two offices for line officers, seven Americans with Disabilities Act (ADA) bathrooms, showers, a separate room for Self-Contained Breathing Apparatus (SCBA) maintenance, gear room, wellness room, and training room with video conferencing, elevator, and fire pole.
+Design features include an in-floor heating system, epoxy floors, training features in the stairwell, a two-phase Locution alerting system, two offices, seven Americans with Disabilities Act (ADA) bathrooms, showers, a separate room for self-contained breathing apparatus (SCBA) maintenance, a gear room, wellness room, and training room with video conferencing, an elevator, and a fire pole.
 The living quarters house the chief’s office on the first floor with separate sleeping quarters.
-The second floor contains a kitchen and a patio and includes a day room, individual sleeping quarters and built-in lockers, creating a flexible and comfortable living space for all personnel while on the job.
+The second floor contains a kitchen, patio, day room, individual sleeping quarters, and built-in lockers to create a flexible and comfortable living space for personnel.